 Why you need a status page (& what great ones include)

-Learn why status pages reduce support tickets by 24% during outages.
-Discover automated updates, hosting tips & examples...
+Status pages reduce support tickets by 24% during outages.
+Learn about automated updates, public vs private pages, and w...

 Public vs private status pages [cost analysis, security, compliance, and more]

-Public vs private status pages: Which builds trust & cuts support tickets by 50%?
-Discover pros, cons, hybrid options fo...
+Public vs private status pages: which builds trust and cuts support tickets by 50%?
+Compare pros, cons, hybrid options, ...